online-ml/river/README.md

 <br/>

 `creme` is a library for online machine learning, also known as in**creme**ntal learning.
 Online learning is a machine learning regime where a **model learns one observation at a time**.
 This is in contrast to batch learning where all the data is processed in one go.
-Incremental learning is desirable when the data is too big to fit in memory, or simply when you want to **streaming data**.
-In addition to many online machine learning algorithms, `creme` provides utilities for extracting features from a stream of data.
+Incremental learning is desirable when the data is too big to fit in memory, or simply when you want to **handle streaming data**.
+In addition to many online machine learning algorithms, `creme` provides utilities for **extracting features from a stream of data**.
 The API is heavily inspired from that of [scikit-learn](https://scikit-learn.org/stable/), meaning that users who are familiar with it should feel comfortable.

 ## Useful links